 The education system in Zimbabwe is divided into primary, secondary and tertiary education.
 Primary school is from grade 1 to grade 7 and secondary school is from form 1 to form 6 and tertiary education institutions are the colleges and universities.
 There are low-density schools, high-density schools, private schools, and rural schools.
 In Harare there are 209 primary schools and 85 secondary schools (MOESC 2005:2).

-The Ministry of Education in Zimbabwe introduced HIV/AIDS education in all primary schools for grades 4-7 and in secondary schools from form 1-6.
+As from 1993.
+Zimbabwe’s Ministry of Education introduced HIV/AIDS education in all primary schools for grades 4-7 and in secondary schools from form 1-6.
 The purpose of the HIV/AIDS school programme is to provide knowledge about HIV/AIDS to learners, to promote healthy lifestyles, positive values and attitudes and responsible behaviour among learners (MOESC 2003:5).
 This is in line with the Zimbabwe National HIV/AIDS policy which states that children should have access to knowledge and life skills that are needed to avoid HIV infection (MOHCW 1999:22).

 The curricula for primary and secondary school learners address human growth and development, information on HIV/AIDS (what it is and how it could be acquired, transmitted and prevented), life skills that promote positive behaviour changes, the impact of HIV/AIDS on individuals, families, the nation, promoting behaviour that prevents and reduces the infection and transmission of HIV among learners (MOESC 2003:6-7).